d-krupke/cpsat-primer/06_coding_patterns.md

 ### Exchangeable Objective

-In the real world, you rarely have cleanly defined objectives.
-Often, there are multiple objectives of different priorities, and it is not clear how to combine them.
-For example, imagine the Knapsack problem represents a logistic problem where we want to transport as much of a valuable goods as possible in a single trip.
-Assuming that the value and weights of the goods are already determined, the first objective is to maximize the value of the packed goods.
-You compute the solution, present it, and get told that your solution provides a lot of value but it also really fills up the truck - could you maybe check if there is a solution of similar value that does not fill up the truck as much?
-It would be okay to loose like 5% of the value, if a it would visibly reduce the load.
+In the real world, objectives are often not clearly defined.
+There are typically multiple objectives with varying priorities, making it challenging to combine them.
+Consider the Knapsack problem as an example of a logistics problem where we aim to transport as many valuable goods as possible in a single trip.
+Given the values and weights of the goods, the primary objective is to maximize the value of the packed goods.
+After computing the solution and presenting it, you might be informed that although the solution provides significant value, it also fills the truck completely.
+You might then be asked to find a solution of similar value that reduces the truck's load, accepting a 5% decrease in value for a visibly reduced load.

-So, what we would like to do is to optimize in two rounds: First, we optimize the value under the hard weight constraint.
-Then, we add a constraint that the value needs to be at least 95% of the value of the first solution and exchange the objective to minimize the weight instead.
-The company can then decide which solution to take.
-Of course, there could be more rounds than two, exploring the Pareto front of the two objectives.
-You can also imagine that such problems can become much more complex than this simple example.
+To address this, we can optimize in two rounds: first, we maximize the value under the weight constraint.
+Then, we add a constraint requiring the value to be at least 95% of the initial solution's value and change the objective to minimize the weight.
+This process can continue through multiple rounds, exploring the Pareto front of the two objectives.
+Such problems can become more complex than this straightforward example.

-One issue with this approach is that we do not want to create multiple models and starts from scratch for every round.
-We already have a solution that will also be close to the new solution, so we want to use this solution as a starting point.
-This is called warm-starting and is a common technique in optimization which can significantly reduce the time needed to find a solution.
-Additionally, not having to rebuild the model can also make the code a little bit faster but also more readable.
+A challenge with this approach is avoiding the creation of multiple models and starting from scratch for each round.
+Since we already have a solution close to the new one, we want to use it as a starting point.
+This technique, called warm-starting, is common in optimization and can significantly reduce the time needed to find a solution.
+Additionally, not having to rebuild the model can improve code readability and performance.

-The following code demonstrate how to build upon the previous solver class to support exchangeable objectives, including the ability to fix the current objective value to prevent degeneration and use the current solution as a hint.
+The following code demonstrates how to extend the previous solver class to support exchangeable objectives.
+It includes fixing the current objective value to prevent degeneration and using the current solution as a hint.

 ```python
 class MultiObjectiveKnapsackSolver: